Can a Propane Tank Explode from Impact? (Other Situations)

 This can create a dangerous situation for anyone nearby, as the propane can ignite and cause an explosion

-The BLEVE is a rare occurrence, it only happen when the tank is exposed in continuous heat or fire in long period of time, but the possibility is there.
+The BLEVE is a rare occurrence, it only happens when the tank is exposed to continuous heat or fire for long period of time, but the possibility is there.

 What are the dangers of propane?